FAQ, Rules and Accessibility

 The front parking lot and roads are gravel covered.

-Outhouses and buildings marked on the map are wheelchair accessible and accesible by ramps.
+Outhouses and buildings marked on the map are wheelchair accessible and accessible by ramps.
 However, the door sill at front reception and learning centre are slightly raised.

-All viewing platforms (except muskox) are accesible by ramp.
+All viewing platforms (except muskox) are accessible by ramp.
 There is typically good viewing from many spots along the roadway as well.

 What's the parking situation?
 Can I park my ... ?

 We have a large parking lot at the front.
 We typically have adequate room for half-a-dozen or more RVs to park and maneuver comfortably.
 On busy days, space can be more limited, however on all but the busiest days,